 These sensors are designed for a maximum of 120' of cable length and 1200W max load.

-Installation Costs - DIY vs hire a contractorIt is fairly simple to install this system yourself - all you need is a ladder that is long enough to reach your roof, and a ladder stabilizer bar to make sure it doesn't slide to the side, and to prevent falls / injuries.
+Roof Heat Cable Installation Costs - DIY vs Hire A ProIt is fairly simple to install this system yourself - all you need is a ladder that is long enough to reach your roof, and a ladder stabilizer bar to make sure it doesn't slide to the side, and to prevent falls / injuries.

 DIY - Here is a complete installation guide for easy heating products, which can also be used as a reference for other brands.